 All curriculum and instruction is aligned to the Common Core State Standards approved by the State Board of Education.
-Every child receives a rigorous, well-balanced standards-aligned core program.
+Every child receives a rigorous, wellbalanced standards-aligned core program.
 Moreno High structures its educational program so that all students receive instruction appropriate to their learning level.
 To ensure the success of every student, teachers differentiate instruction to accommodate each student's learning and proficiency levels using a variety of instructional techniques, research-based instructional materials, and innovative strategies.

-As part of the academic program at Moreno High School, students are given the opportunity to learn more about cultural affairs by attending field trips to the Holocaust Museum, The Getty Museum, and the Walt Disney Concert Hall.
+As part of the academic program at Moreno High School, students are given the opportunity to learn more about cultural affairs by attending field trips to the Holocaust Museumand other cultural locations.
 Moreno High's special education program is supported by highly qualified, caring staff.
 Resource specialists provide both full-period and in-class instruction.
 Special education students are mainstreamed as much as possible into the general education classroom and provided instruction in the least restrictive environment.
 Each student's curricular agenda is based upon their Individual Education Plan (IEP), which is reviewed and updated annually by the school's IEP teams.
-The IEP ensures students with disabilities have equal access to core curriculum and educational opportunities and coordinates speciallydesigned instruction based upon individual academic, social, and/or behavioral needs.
+The IEP ensures students with disabilities have equal access to core curriculum and educational opportunities and coordinates specially-designed instruction based upon individual academic, social, and/or behavioral needs.